-Where a Phase 1 risk assessment has identified potential environmental risks that cannot be mitigated through an environmental management plan then a Phase 2 intrusive site investigation and quantitative risk assessment (generally referred to as an SI Report) is required.
+Where a Phase 1 risk assessment has identified potential environmental risks that cannot be mitigated through an environmental management plan then a Phase 2 intrusive site investigation and quantitative risk assessment (generally referred to as a Site Investigation Report) is required.

-In accordance with CLR11 & BS10175:2011 the intrusive investigation includes taking soil and water samples from bore holes and trail pits at predetermined locations targeting the area(s) identified as being potentially contaminated.
-It’s worth noting that your geotechnical survey can be undertaken at the same time with resulting savings.
+In accordance with LCRM & BS10175:2011 the intrusive soil investigation includes taking soil and water samples from bore holes and trail pits at locations determined by the findings of the Phase 1 report targeting the area(s) identified as being potentially contaminated.
+It’s worth noting that your geotechnical survey can be undertaken at the same time to save money.

-The samples taken are then sent to an analytical laboratory to ascertain the presence of organic and inorganic chemical properties, with the resulting ‘data sets’ being evaluated, using the ‘Source-Pathway-Receptor’ model on either ‘a qualitative or quantitative’ basis, against suitable assessment criteria to determine the risks associated from identified contaminants.
+The samples taken are then sent to an analytical laboratory to ascertain the presence of organic and inorganic chemical properties, with the resulting data sets being evaluated, using a ‘Source-Pathway-Receptor’ model on a quantitative basis, against suitable assessment criteria to determine the risks associated from contaminants identified at the site.
 Ground gas monitoring may also be required and this can extend the reporting process.

-The initial conceptual site model (link to it) will then be revised to include the recent findings.
+The initial conceptual site model will then be revised to include the recent findings.
 Where the identified contamination risks cannot be mitigated through an environmental management plan then an appraisal of remedial options with a resulting remediation strategy will be required.

 If you don’t know where to start, why not send a message or phone us on (0800 0209 307) to find out more.